aliciapflaumer/babble/README.md

 ## Live link, deployed on Heroku
 [Deployed application](https://babble.herokuapp.com/)

+## What is Phoenix?

+Phoenix is a backend (serve-side) framework written in the Elixir programming language.

 ## Approach to building babble

 The inspiration to build Babble came after I participated in a hackathon.
 One of my teammates mentioned Phoenix/Elixir and showed me a chat app that she built with the framework.
 This sparked my curiousity, and I wanted to set out to learn about it on my own.
 After doing some research, I found a great 3-part tutorial on YouTube that explained very well the basics behind building a Phoenix chat app (see link below).